 Project Overview

-Since acquiring Calico Resources in 2016, Paramount’s objective has been to advance the high-grade Grassy Mountain Gold project towards production, positioning it to become Oregon’s first modern-day gold mine.
+Since acquiring Calico Resources in 2016, Paramount has focused on advancing Grassy toward production, positioning it to become Oregon’s first modern gold mine.

-Paramount has significantly improved the size of and confidence level in the project’s mineral resources, metallurgical recoveries and project economics.
-The project has received County approval, the Federal Record of Decision (ROD), the Final Environmental Impact Statement (FEIS), draft State permits, and is currently progressing through the final State permitting process.
+The Company has significantly expanded and upgraded the mineral resources, improved metallurgical recoveries, and enhanced project economics.
+Key milestones include County approval, the Federal Record of Decision (ROD), the Final Environmental Impact Statement (FEIS), and draft state permits.
+The project is currently progressing through the final stage of the state permitting process.

 MINING AND PROCESSING OPERATIONS

-Grassy Mountain Gold proposes to mine approximately 2.07 million short tons (US) (Mst) of mill-grade ore and 0.27 Mst of waste rock over an estimated mine life of approximately eight years.
-The Tailings Storage Facility (TSF) has been designed to contain 3.64 Mst, allowing for potential future reserves.
-Both ore and waste rock will be extracted from an underground mine using conventional underground mining methods, including drilling, blasting, mucking, loading, and hauling.
+Grassy is designed as an underground mining operation targeting approximately 2.07 million short tons of mill-grade ore and 0.27 million short tons of waste rock over an estimated initial mine life of eight years.
+The Tailings Storage Facility (TSF) has been designed to accommodate approximately 3.64 million short tons, providing additional capacity for future reserves.

-• An underground mine, with mine portal, decline, and ventilation shaft
+• Underground mine, including portal, decline, and ventilation shaft

-• TSF with tailings embankment, tailings impoundment, and reclaim pond
+• Tailings Storage Facility, including embankment, impoundment, and reclaim pond

-• Process Plant Area, which includes the process plant building, control room, crushing facilities, conveyors, ore bins, control rooms, CIL processing plant, reagent storage building (including chemical and reagent storage), gold room, and collection pond
+• Process plant area, including the process plant building, crushing facilities, conveyors, ore bins, control rooms, CIL processing plant, reagent storage building (including chemical and reagent storage), gold room, and collection pond

 • Infrastructure and ancillary facilities that will include a project site main gate and guard house, administration office and change house, assay laboratory and sample preparation area, truck shop and warehouse, wash pads, process plant workshop and warehouse, meteorological station, explosive magazines, parking areas, ore stockpiles, solid and liquid hazardous waste storage, and fuel storage and dispensing area